 One to one support meetings

-Meet with Hilary Bell, our Volunteering Good Practice Advisor to discuss your volunteer programme.
-She will help find practical solutions to problems, plan for the future involvement of volunteers and ensure you are making the most of the Volunteer Centre Croydon’s services.
+Meet with Karen or Mary, to discuss your volunteer programme.
+We will help find practical solutions to problems, plan for the future involvement of volunteers and ensure you are making the most of the Volunteer Centre Croydon’s services.

 Great for organisations that wish to use our services for the first time.